Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 The practical component of the course really prepares you for work.
 From day one we were in the hospital environment...

 “Throughout high school I was involved with dance and performing arts however I decided that I wanted a stable and long term career and Nursing had always appealed to me.
-I finished my Bachelor of Nursing through NorthTec in 2014 and currently work as a Practice Nurse at the Dargaville Medical Centre.”
+I finished my Bachelor of Nursing through NorthTec in 2014 and currently work as a Specialty Clinical Nurse in Youth Health for the Northland District Health Board.”

 "My time at NorthTec was probably the most enjoyable three years of my life.
 Even though we were often faced with serious situations, I loved going into the hospital or communities and being able to offer care whilst being surrounded by supportive tutors, preceptors and classmates.
 The tutors helped many of us through personal crises which made it obvious that they really care about our wellbeing.”